opengovernance/opengovernance.dev/README.md

 ### Projects

-Many open source projects out there don't have open governance and there are multiple ways to specify governance.
-Here are some good examples from you to learn from:
+Many open source projects out there don't have open governance, some do and for those operating under open governance, there are multiple ways to specify governance.
+Here are some good governance examples that you can learn from:

 * https://github.com/containerd/project/blob/master/GOVERNANCE.md
 * https://github.com/coredns/coredns/blob/master/GOVERNANCE.md